Create and edit reports

 - From Pivot, by saving a pivot as a report.

-- By navigating to Settings > Searches, reports, and alerts and clicking New to add a new report.
+- By navigating to Settings > Searches and reports and clicking New to add a new report.

 - From a dashboard, by converting an inline-search-powered dashboard panel to a report.